166 E. Market Street,

 The Robins Theatre in Warren, Ohio opened its doors on January 9, 1923.
 Designed by C. Howard Crane and I.J.
 Goldston and constructed by Charles Shutrump and Sons.
 Co of Youngstown, construction began in 1922 at a cost of $300,000.

-The theatre remained in continuous operation fron 1923 to 1974, when its doors were permanently.
+The theatre remained in continuous operation fron 1923 to 1974, when its doors were permanently closed.
 The theatre remains almost completely original; however, thirty years of vacancy and disrepair have taken their toll, as is evident from peeling paint and crumbling plaster.
 Plans to completely renovate the theatre have been under discussion for several years.
 Preliminary plans are currently being made, however the renovation process is pending upon further funding.

 Just login to your account and subscribe to this theater